akshaya-ajith/makemore/README.md

 # makemore
-learning ML generates baby names
+learning ML by developing a character-level auto-regressive language model